AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 curl -X 'GET'  'http://127.0.0.1:8000/api/v1/a/agents/' -H 'accept: application/json'
 ```

-Stop the tunneling using ctrl-C
+Stop the tunneling using ctrl-C.

+### Some configuration explanations

+The API Keys to access the LLM used are defined in a secret named

 ## Deploy OWL Frontend